About This Drug

 Food and Drug Interactions

-- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
-Grapefruit and grapefruit juice may raise the levels of imatinib in your body.
-This could make side effects worse.
+- Avoid grapefruit or grapefruit juice while taking this medicine as it may raise the levels of imatinib in your body which could make side effects worse.

-- There are known interactions of imatinib with other medicines and products like acetaminophen, aspirin, and ibuprofen.
-Ask your doctor what over-the-counter (OTC) medicines you can take for fever, headache and muscle and joint pain.
+- There are known interactions of imatinib with other medicines and products such as acetaminophen, warfarin, phenytoin, statin drugs, calcium channel blockers and benzodiazepines.
+Ask your doctor what over-the-counter (OTC) medicines you can take for fever, headache and muscle and joint pain, and discuss other possible drug interactions.
+Avoid the use of St. John’s Wort while taking imatinib as this may lower the levels of the drug in your body, which can make it less effective.

 When to Call the Doctor